 Restorative Justice is a philosophy that views crime as a violation of relationships and people.
-The aim of Restorative Justice is to identify responsibilities, meet needs, and promote healing through the involvement of victims, offenders, and community members.
+The aim of Restorative Justice is to identify responsibilities, meet needs, and promote healing through the involvement of people most directly impacted by harm and community members.

 Restorative Justice asks…